mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 **JUMP NET**
-A jump net consists of special field cables attached to the rear of a ship that extend the vessel’s jump field to include additional cargo contained within the net.
+A jump net consists of special field cables attached to the rear of a ship that extend the vessel's jump field to include additional cargo contained within the net.
 While this can look exceedingly crude and makes the ship unstreamlined while in use, a great deal of